2012 United States presidential election in North Dakota

 The 2012 United States presidential election in North Dakota took place on November 6, 2012, as part of the 2012 United States presidential election in which all 50 states plus the District of Columbia participated.
 North Dakota voters chose three electors to represent them in the Electoral College via a popular vote pitting incumbent Democratic President Barack Obama and his running mate, Vice President Joe Biden, against Republican challenger and former Massachusetts Governor Mitt Romney and his running mate, Congressman Paul Ryan.

-Mitt Romney handily won the state with 58.32% of the vote to Barack Obama's 38.69%, a 19.63% margin of victory.
+Mitt Romney handily won the state with 58.32% of the vote to Barack Obama's 38.69%, a 19.63% margin of victory, considerably higher than McCain's 8.65% margin of victory.
 He flipped seven counties that Obama carried in 2008, including Cass County, home to Fargo, the state's largest city.
-Obama was the first Democrat since 1912 to win without Mountrail County.
+Obama was the first Democrat since Woodrow Wilson in 1912 to win without Mountrail County.
 As of the 2024 presidential election, this is the last time a Democrat won Benson, Ransom, Sargent, and Steele counties.

+Despite Romney's comfortable margin of victory, Democratic candidate Heidi Heitkamp narrowly won the concurrent senate election.